pahund/react-advertising-wiki/Usage.md

+## Demo

+You can find the complete code of this tutorial online on [codesandbox.io](https://codesandbox.io/s/k5w8mr9o23).

 ## Installing the Package

 Assuming you already have an application that uses React, install the _react-prebid_ package as a production dependency